mrworf/iceshelf/README.iceshelf-restore.md

 A helper tool for iceshelf, allowing a somewhat easier way of restoring backups created by it.

+# Requirements

+iceshelf-restore requires the **gpg** binary (GnuPG command-line tool) to be installed and on your PATH for signature verification and decryption.
+It does not use the python-gnupg library; all GPG operations are performed via the system `gpg` command.
+If gpg is not available, the tool will exit with an error at startup (help is still shown when you pass `--help`).

 # Features

 - Quick validation of backup